Sunwood-ai-labs/AMATERASU/docs/README.en.md

 <h2 align="center">Enterprise-Grade Private AI Platform</h2>

 >[!IMPORTANT]
 >This repository leverages [SourceSage](https://github.com/Sunwood-ai-labs/SourceSage).
-Approximately 90% of the release notes, README, and commit messages are generated using [SourceSage](https://github.com/Sunwood-ai-labs/SourceSage) and [claude.ai](https://claude.ai/).
+Approximately 90% of the release notes, README, and commit messages were generated using [SourceSage](https://github.com/Sunwood-ai-labs/SourceSage) and [claude.ai](https://claude.ai/).

 >[!NOTE]
 >AMATERASU is the successor project to [MOA](https://github.com/Sunwood-ai-labs/MOA).
-It has been improved to run each AI service as an independent EC2 instance using Docker Compose, and deployment is simplified using Terraform.
+It has evolved to run each AI service on an independent EC2 instance using Docker Compose, enabling easy deployment with Terraform.

 ## 🌟 Key Features